Transactions

 }

-For cases where you want a quick, self-contained transaction without a decorator, use the em.transaction() callback API.
-The callback receives a transactional EntityManager; if the callback returns successfully, the transaction is committed.
-If it throws, the transaction is automatically rolled back.
+For cases where you want a quick, self-contained transaction without decorating a class method, use the callback API.
+The callback receives a transactional EntityManager.
+If the callback succeeds, the transaction commits.
+If it throws, the transaction rolls back.

 import { EntityManager } from "@stingerloom/orm";